-I use GoDaddy’s bookkeeping solution, and do all bookkeeping myself.
+I use GoDaddy’s bookkeeping solution and do all bookkeeping myself.
 Some years I have given this information to an accountant to file taxes, and some years we have filed taxes ourselves.
-It depends on our circumstance for that particular year!
+It depends on our circumstances for that particular year!

 Have more questions?
 I offer Skype sessions if you want to chat!

 Fill out the contact form on the home page to book.